Call Us: 603-923-1739

 What does a Home Birth cost?

-Total cost of care including prenatals, labor, birth and postpartum visits is $3,400.
+Total cost of care including prenatals, labor, birth and postpartum visits is $4,500.
 Clients may be eligible for a reduced fee based on household income.
-Clients also receive after office hours support, Lactation/breastfeeding support, car seat installation guidance, Infant/Child CPR courses, Postpartum doula support, and postpartum care tool bag.
+Clients also receive after office hours support, Lactation/breastfeeding support, car seat installation guidance, Birth kit, Birth Pool in a box, Postpartum doula support, and postpartum care tool bag.

 What is included in the Home birth services?